Michael-Meade/SilverStats/README.md

 ## Pie Charts
-Shows the percentage of different types of sivler and cryptocurrency.
+Shows the percentage of different types of silver and cryptocurrency.
 ![Pie charts showing the types of silver](images/pie_chart.png)

 ## Cryptocurrency table